I love Soundcloud and find that it is a great way to get started with publishing a podcast.

 This is a great way to reinforce your credibility as a podcast host, especially if you’re having difficulty getting some plays.
 Purchasing SoundCloud plays can help you build some social proof without committing too much, as long as you get them from a reputable source.
 Remember that scammers are omnipresent on the internet, so take some time to research providers before choosing one.

 If you’re looking to make the most of this platform, consider upgrading your SoundCloud subscription to ‘Pro’ status.
 This will give you access to in-depth stats that will come in handy when fine-tuning your marketing strategy, making it easier to target your prospects as a result.
 Upgrading your account will also see you get unlimited upload time, a crucial ingredient in achieving long-term success when using SoundCloud for podcasting.
 Because this site’s subscription list is among the more affordable out there, this is something you want to do sooner rather than later.

 8. Use Your Social Media Profiles to Spread The Word

 Although SoundCloud offers a handful of tools to promote podcasts, there’s nothing to keep you from taking your promotion efforts beyond this platform to reach out to more listeners.
-Not only will you be able to use the networks you already have, sharing outside the site can also help strengthen your podcast’s credibility.
+Not only will you be able to use the networks you already have, but sharing outside the site can also help strengthen your podcast’s credibility.
 When posting your episode links on other platforms, try to draw interest by using an interesting caption.
 Sharing your production notes and behind-the-scenes photos can also work in getting more people to listen.

 With close to 200 million unique listeners each month, it’s safe to say that SoundCloud is now one of the best platforms for launching a podcast.
 On top of this, the platform also has most of the basics covered, making it the perfect option for beginners.
-Start using these tips to your advantage and you will easily be able to harness the immense power that SoundCloud has to offer.
+Start using these tips to your advantage, and you will easily be able to harness the immense power that SoundCloud has to offer.